 “Here’s why: A resumé is an excuse to reject you.
 Once you send me your resumé, I can say, ‘Oh, they’re missing this or they’re missing that,’ and boom, you’re out.”

-Seth goes on to answer the question, “If I don’t have a resumé, what do I use?”
-Worth a read.
+Seth then answers the question, “If I don’t have a resumé, what do I use?”

 - Creating the perfect portfolio.
 A great article from Collis Ta’eed who talks about identifying your audience, the potential employer, the business lead and putting yourself in their shoes.